Kairos Prison Ministry

 The cookies that our church family bakes are available every day on the tables for the residents to eat at free will.
 In addition, the outside team prepares meals for the residents and team each day, including lots of fresh fruit.
 According to a Kairos team member from a past walk, it’s not unusual to see inmates sit and stare at a banana, an orange slice or a bunch of grapes and cry because it has been years since they had such a treat.

 We have many areas to support and serve the Kairos Prison Ministry from baking cookies, sponsoring a meal for a volunteer, helping with the prayer chain, to participating at the Closing Ceremony on April 22, 2018.

 Kairos Closing Ceremony:

-The last day is the Closing Ceremony, similar to a graduation for the residents.
+The last day is the Closing Ceremony, similar to graduation for the residents.
 Both the Kairos outside team and inside team attend (church members also have the opportunity to attend with prior registration— paperwork deadline is March 25, 2018).
 At the Closing Ceremony, the inmates have the opportunity to share their personal testimonies and get time to meet their prayer partners who have been praying for them all weekend.
-This last day is a culmination of both the wondrous works of God and a reception of new family members into the body of Christ.
-To learn more about the ways to support Kairos Prison Ministry or get Closing Ceremony paperwork, contact Barbara Bell.
+This last day is a culmination of both the wondrous works of God and reception of new family members into the body of Christ.
+To learn more about the ways to support Kairos Prison Ministry or get Closing Ceremony paperwork, contact Christian Noyes.